 - Run the Gauntlet: When the Radicalz crossed over to the WWE, Benoit took on and defeated Saturn, Guerrero and Malenko one after another in a Gauntlet match.

-- Screw This, I'm Outta Here: After he won the Royal Rumble, he jumped from Smack Down to Raw in order to get away from Paul Heyman who had made his life difficult.
-This was before winner could choose who he would challenge, as the Brand Extension was in full force, and the only way to appear on another show was via the Draft.
+- Screw This, I'm Outta Here!: After he won the Royal Rumble, he jumped from Smack Down to Raw in order to get away from Paul Heyman who had made his life difficult.
+This was before the winner could choose who he would challenge, as the Brand Extension was in full force, and the only way to appear on another show was via the Draft.

 - Slasher Smile: Just watch his entrance video.
 Quite unnerving, considering what happened...